ankitvirla/CurrencyExchangePlatform/README.md

 ##

 ## Convert View
-Access the Django Admin at http://localhost:8000/convert/
+Access the Convert View at http://localhost:8000/convert/

 ### Convert Amount Section
 - Navigate to the Currency Rates section